 Observational evidence points to strong links between dietary intake and mental health symptoms.

 Quite often, traditional care separated mental and physical health.
-However, there is a rapidly growing recognition that we are one highly integrated and complex system and that physical and mental health should often be addressed simultaneously.
+However, we are one highly integrated and complex system and our physical and mental health should often be addressed simultaneously.

 Links between mental and physical health

-- Individuals with serious mental disorders are much more likely to have a significantly increased risk of cardiovascular diseases, diabetes and even some cancers.
+- Individuals with serious mental disorders have a significantly increased risk of cardiovascular diseases, diabetes, and even some cancers.

 - Individuals with depression are also at an increased risk for cardiometabolic disorders, such as obesity, diabetes and heart disease, while those disorders – in turn – increase the risk of depression.

-- Individuals with gastrointestinal disorders are much more likely to have a higher prevalence of negative mental symptoms, such as depression and anxiety.
+- Individuals with gastrointestinal disorders are much more likely to have a higher prevalence of adverse mental symptoms, such as depression and anxiety.

 - Individuals with depression commonly report gastrointestinal symptoms such as diarrhoea, constipation and bloating.

-Experimental and innovative research provides some answers, showing several overlapping mechanisms that involve the central and enteral nervous systems, the immune system and, of course, the gut microbiome.
+Experimental and innovative research provides some answers, showing several overlapping pathophysiological mechanisms that involve central and enteral nervous systems, immune system, and, of course, the gut microbiome.

-This simultaneous and close interaction highlights the importance of integrated approach to prevention, management and treatment in mental and physical health.
+Here, we can see the importance of an integrated approach to prevention, management and treatment in mental and physical health.

 Watch the interview with Professor Felice Jacka discussing the known mechanisms that link dietary intake and mental and brain health.
 As you watch, consider the following question: